-- 1. Out of a total of 9,968 cattle purchase transactions by JBS, originating on supply farms located within the Amazon Biome in the period from January 1 to December 31, 2017: - 1.1 No irregularities were detected involving slave labor criteria. - 1.2 Irregularities were not detected based on the deforestation criteria (PRODES deforestation for the period from 2009 to 2017). - 1.3 No irregularities were detected involving the criteria for trespassing on protected areas (Indigenous Lands and Environmental Conservation Units). - 1.4 Irregularities were detected in one (01) purchase, using the criteria for the IBAMA embargoed areas, corresponding to 0.01% of total purchases in the sample.
-1.5 Cattle purchase transactions achieved a regularity level of 99.99%. - 1.6 Irregular cattle purchase transactions accounted for 0.01%. - 2.
-Documentary control when cattle are delivered to the meat plants, using Animal Transportation Guide (GTA), with high information requirements, without which the animals received from the supplier are not admitted.
+- 1. Out of a total of 7,140 cattle purchase transactions carried out by JBS, originating on supply farms located within the Amazon Biome in the period from January 1 to December 31, 2018: - 1.1 No irregularities were detected involving embargoes issued by IBAMA. - 1.2 No irregularities were detected involving slave labor criteria. - 1.3 Irregularities were not detected based on the deforestation criteria (PRODES 2009 to 2018). - 1.4 No irregularities were detected involving the criteria for trespassing on protected areas (Indigenous Lands and Environmental Conservation Units). - 1.5 Cattle purchase transactions achieved a regularity level of 100%. - 1.6 Irregular cattle purchase transactions accounted for 0%.

+- 2. Documentary control when cattle are delivered to the beef plants, using Animal Transportation Guide (GTA), with high information requirements, without which the animals received from the supplier are not admitted.
 This ensures the traceability of 100% of the cattle slaughtered from direct suppliers. - 3.
-Regarding indirect suppliers, JBS does not yet have in place a verification system in these cases.
+Regarding indirect suppliers, JBS and the industry in general does not yet have in place a verification system in these cases.

-São Paulo, October 17, 2018.
+São Paulo, July 17, 2019.